marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```
 for estimating the logarithmic grain size (or ```'sqrt'``` for the square root grain size).

-After pressing the Enter key, the different 1D measures and a new window with a plot will appear (Fig. 6).
+After pressing the Enter key, different 1D grain size measures and a new window with a plot will appear (Fig. 6).
 The plots show the location of the different grain sizes estimated respect to the population of apparent grain sizes.
 You can save the plots by clicking in the floppy disk icon as bitmap (8 file types to choose) or vector image (5 file types to choose) to post-editing.
 Another interesting option is to modify the plot within the *Matplotlib* environment before saving.
 For this, just click the green tick icon in the tool bar.

 ![Figure 6. apparent grain size vs frequency plots](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_1.png)
 *Figure 6.
-Different apparent grain size vs frequency plots returned by the find_grain_size function.
+Different apparent grain size vs frequency plots of the same population returned by the find_grain_size function.
 These include the number- and area-weighted plots (upper part) and the logarithmic and square root apparent grain sizes (lower part) *

 #### *Derive the actual 3D distribution of grain sizes*